hams71/Salary_Analysis/README.md

 ---

-- The purpose of doing this was to learn abit about scraping data, modeling data, visualizing this data in Power BI.
+- The purpose of doing this was to learn a bit about scraping data, modeling data, visualizing this data in Power BI.
-- Fetched data from different sites of German Salaries based on Profession and the State that they live in.
+- Fetched data from different sites of German Salaries based on Profession and the State.
-- Also fetched the data of cities, states and the deviation of salaries based on the states.
+- Also fetched the data of Cities, States and the Deviation of Salaries based on the States.
-- After fetching this data, writing this data into different folders in CSV format.
+- After fetching this data, writing this data in CSV format.
-- After writing this data we do some cleaning, transformations and writing that in a so that it can be consumed.
+- After writing this data we do some cleaning, transformations and then write that into respective folder so that it can be consumed.
-- Profession, State, State_Deviation, City are the tables and then based on these created a Salary_Fact_Table
+- Profession, State, City are the tables and then based on these created a Salary_Fact_Table

 ---